simo-tuomisto/sdc-fi-io-tests/README.md

 Available tests include:
 - fio-seq-read - Sequential read test
-- fio-seq-write - Sequential read test
+- fio-seq-write - Sequential write test
 - fio-rand-read - Random read test
-- fio-rand-write - Random read test
+- fio-rand-write - Random write test

 In tests each array task will create a 20GB file that will be accessed in the fashion described in the